If you intend to manually create and/or edit

 This concept is called XML sitemaps autodiscovery, and it is part of the XML sitemaps protocol.

-Some complete examples using XML sitemaps autodiscovery in
+Below, we have listed some complete examples using XML sitemaps autodiscovery in robots.txt file:

 If you created multiple XML sitemap files covering different parts of your website: